neXtMcNAIR/CAPP/README.md

 <img src=assets/CAPP_LOGO.png>
 <h1 align="center">CAPP (Computer-Aided Process Planning)</h1>

-CAPP is a software that supports the process planning functions in composites manufacturing.
-CAPP is an optimization program that allows the planner/designer to analyze anticipated defects in laminate course programming.
+CAPP is a software that supports the process planning functions for Automated Fiber Placement (AFP) composites manufacturing.
+It allows the planner/designer to analyze anticipated defects during laminate course programming.

 ### **Usage**

-For help with the downloading process, click [here](https://github.com/neXtMcNAIR/CAPP/wiki/Download-and-Installation).

-The [user manual](https://github.com/neXtMcNAIR/CAPP/wiki/Ply-Models) includes a step-by-step tutorial through the CAPP process and helps beginners become familiar with the program.
+The [user manual](https://github.com/neXtMcNAIR/CAPP/wiki/Ply-Models) includes a step-by-step walkthrough of the CAPP process and helps beginners become familiar with the program.
 It also acts as a reference guide for any user who is having trouble understanding aspects of the CAPP process and needs clarification.

 ### **Requirements**